MoralisWeb3/demo-apps/moralis-angular-app/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4222/`.
 The app will automatically reload if you change any of the source files.

+## Production demo

+Run `npm run demo` for a demo server.
+This will automatically open `http://dev.localhost:5222/` where the production version will be served.

 ## Code scaffolding